A-Z for Parents

 Tiger Trot is Holy Child’s very own 5K, with our local fire department as the direct beneficiary.
 This year the Tiger Trot will be held Sunday, September 24 at 8:30 a.m.
 Families are encouraged to register to run/walk.
 Consider being a corporate or family sponsor.
 Parents and students are also encouraged to volunteer to work the water stations and/or to cheer the participants along the course.

 All students are expected to attend school each day in perfect uniform.
-New skirts/kilts, polo shirts, button-down oxfords, and sweater vests must be purchased from our uniform company, Flynn and O’Hara School Uniforms.
-Call 800-441-4122 or visit the website at www.flynnohara.com for further information.
-White Holy Child socks, sweat shirts, navy fleece jackets, and P.E. uniforms are purchased from the Tiger Shop.
+New skirts/kilts, polo shirts, button-down oxfords, and sweater vests will be available in the Tiger Shop this year.
+In addition, white Holy Child socks, sweat shirts, navy fleece jackets, and P.E. uniforms are also purchased from the Tiger Shop.
 Specific uniform guidelines can be found on the school website.